Top Reasons to Reuse or Recycle Printed Circuit Board

 It is therefore crucial that a recycling facility that can handle electronics disposal, be used.
 This typically involves dismantling the device and separating the toxic elements while recycling them through safe processes.
 Recycling can go a long way in reducing solid waste, landfill as well as land pollution.

-Recycling PCBs also help yield value material such as gold, silver, platinum and other precious metals, which are affixed to the boards.
-There is also copper in the board, which can be recycled.
+Circuit board recycling also helps yield value material such as gold, silver, platinum and other precious metals, which are affixed to the boards.
+There is also copper in the board, which can be recycled

-There are a number of methods that can be used to recycle PCBs.
+There are a number of methods that can be used for PCB board recycling.
 Primary among them include:

 In case of PCBs, it is important to remove non-conducting materials such as polymers and ceramics from the metals.
 This can be done in the following ways: